COVID-19 Testing Required for U.S. Entry

 A: Federal testing requirements must be met to board a U.S.-bound flight.
 State and local governments may have additional testing requirements for air passengers arriving in their jurisdictions.
 Check local recommendations/requirements.

-A: If a trip is shorter than 3 days, a viral test taken in the United States can be used to fulfill the requirements of the Order as long as the specimen was taken no more than 3 days before the return flight to the US departs.
+A: If a trip is shorter than one (1) day, a viral test taken in the United States can be used to fulfill the requirements of the Order as long as the specimen was taken no more than one (1) day before your return flight to the United States departs.
+If your return travel is delayed longer than one (1) day after the test, you will need to be retested before your return flight.